Man shot in stomach near UC

 The University of Cincinnati also sent out alerts to make students and staff aware.

+Police are looking for the suspect, who was last seen on foot in the area.

+“The preliminary investigation indicates this is an isolated incident between the suspect and victim,” reads a police release.
+“We will provide more details when they become available.”

-FOX19 NOW has a crew headed to the scene and will continue to update this story on air and all our digital platforms.
+FOX19 NOW will continue to update this story on air and all our digital platforms.

 See a spelling or grammar error in our story?
 Click here to report it.
 Please include title of story.